oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

       Connect to target database server using Public IP and ssh key.

    b.
-Set the environment for the database.
+Login to target container database.

       Switch user to **oracle** using below command.